jerryfane/crypto-meme-agent/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Viral Public License (VPL) - see the [LICENSE](LICENSE) file for details.

+This means:
+- The code must remain open source
+- Any project using this code must also be released under VPL
+- Commercial use is allowed but must follow the same open-source requirements
+- Attribution must be maintained